 Document Title: Trust Board Forward Planner

 Report Author(s): Sandra Adams, Director of Corporate Services

 Lead Director: Sandra Adams, Director of Corporate Services

 Contact Details: 0207 783 2045

 Why is this coming to the Trust To ensure that key issues are discussed by the Trust

 Board?
 Board and that Trust Board members are fully engaged

 with the agenda planning process.

 This paper has been previously Strategy Review and Planning Committee

 presented to: Senior Management Group

 Quality Committee

 Audit Committee

 Clinical Quality Safety and Effectiveness Group

 Risk Compliance and Assurance Group

-☐ Other
+Other

-Recommendation for the Trust Board: To note the Trust Board forward planner for the coming year and to identify any areas for discussion for future agenda items Executive Summary To note the Trust Board forward planner for the coming year and to identify any areas for
+Recommendation for the Trust To note the Trust Board forward planner for the coming year

+Board: and to identify any areas for discussion for future agenda

 items

+Executive Summary

-car for the coming year and to identify any areas for
+To note the Trust Board forward plan ner for the coming year and to identify any areas for

-discussion for future agenda items. ier for the coming year and to identify any areas for
+discussion for future agenda items.

-discussion for future agenua items.

 Key issues for the Trust Board

 N/A

-14/7

 Attachments

 Trust Board forward planner.

-режине